OSU-NLP-Group/QA4RE/README.md

 ## Question

-If you have any questions, please feel free to contact `drogozhang[AT]gmail[DOT]com` or open an issue!
+If you have any questions, please feel free to contact `drogozhang[AT]gmail[DOT]com` or open an issue so we can help you better and quicker :)